ohhhhhwhen/8-Portfolio/README.md

 * Google/W3

 ## Files / Running Page
-* Here are some screen shots of the running page from an images folder:
+* This is a screen shot of the running page from an images folder:

  ![Starting Page](images/running-portfolio.png)